Who Can Access the NDIS?

-To become an NDIS participant you must satisfy each of the following conditions through an assessment that will be conducted by the National Disability Insurance Agency (NDIA).
+To become an NDIS participant you need to satisfy each of the following conditions through an assessment that will be conducted by the National Disability Insurance Agency (NDIA).

-The NDIA will ask you questions to see if you meet ALL of the following conditions:
+The NDIA will ask you various questions to see if you meet ALL of the following conditions:

 NDIA may ask you to provide information about your disability, development delay, or early intervention requirements.
 This may include providing copies of existing letters, assessments or reports from health or educational professionals that detail your impairment and its impact on your daily life.

 You must be aged under 65 years at the time you register for an assessment with NDIA.
 As long as you register before your 65th birthday, and satisfy the other eligibility requirements, you will be able to choose if you use NDIS services or aged care services.

 To access the NDIS, you must live in Australia and be ONE OF THE FOLLOWING:

 To ensure you receive the right support it’s important to find out if you’re eligible for the NDIS by completing your registration and assessment.